Let's put the fun back into funeral

 A few thoughts on science, religion and knowing

-On the other hand, there is no doubt in my mind that as we wield our imaginations, so do we paint the world of events.
-That faith is a productive activity, and intention evinces our real being, is quite clear to me.
-Bottom line: Reality begins within and moves outward.
+On the other hand, there is no doubt in my mind that, as we wield our imaginations, so do we paint the world of events.
+It is quite clear to me that faith is a productive activity, and intention evinces our real being, Bottom line: Reality begins within and moves outward.
 If we truly understood the power of intention, we could solve any problem to which we turned our honest attention.
 So, be careful what you pray for.
 But don’t forget to pray.

 A few thank you's...